Chris has an incredible track record of success advising families on how to motivate their loved one to get sober.

 Professionally,

-I'm the Head Substance Abuse Counselor and Interventionist for the New York City Fire Department.
-I became a firefighter in 2008 and wanted to help my peers struggling with substance use.
 As you can imagine, drinking isn't just acceptable for firefighters, it's encouraged.
 I became the go-to guy to speak with proud, hard-headed, heels-dug-in firefighters who didn't believe they had a problem.
 I've heard every imaginable excuse and objection.
 Many were ambivalent about getting sober.
 Some were outright defiant and resistant.
-But repeatedly, most would agree to get help after one session.
-For the FDNY and in private practice, I've helped hundreds of people see the severity of their problem and get help for their addiction.
+But despite these obstacles, I managed to help countless individuals see the severity of their addiction and guide them towards the path of recovery.
+Whether in my role within the FDNY or in my private practice, I've had the privilege of assisting hundreds of people in getting the help they needed to overcome their addiction.

 Personally,

-Both of my parents were in recovery from addiction.
+Growing up, both of my parents were in recovery from alcoholism and addiction.
 I've seen recovery work for them and countless others my entire life.
-Yet, despite knowing the pitfalls of addiction, I still became addicted to alcohol and cocaine.
-I know how your loved one feels.
-I experienced the pain of wanting to stop but not being able to stop.
+But despite knowing the pitfalls, I still became addicted to alcohol and cocaine.
+So I know how your loved one feels.
+I experienced the pain of wanting to stop but not being able to.
 And in my case, I couldn't stop even when I KNEW where to go for help!

 Yes!
 You Can Get Them Sober.

-Staying sober requires building a solid foundation, learning and using new coping skills, and a slowly developing internal desire for a better way of life.
+Staying sober requires building a solid foundation, learning and using new coping skills, and an internal desire for a better way of life.

 This desire grows as your loved one gets a sense for what life can be like without their substance.
 This takes time.
 And isn’t possible until your loved one stops.